 1. Consider self-loathing as the source

-It can be easy to convince ourselves that the cause of others disliking us occurs when we have things about our personality that we also dislike.
+It can be easy to convince ourselves that the cause of others disliking us occurs when we have issues about our personality that we also dislike.

-Maybe we think we are too awkward and aren’t deserving of good treatment from our friends.
+Maybe we think we are too awkward and aren’t deserving of fair treatment from our friends.